Sayanpatraa/sayanpatraa/README.md

 ##  About This Portfolio
 This portfolio highlights my technical skills, academic background, and research interests in **data science and artificial intelligence**.
 I am passionate about building systems that merge **theoretical understanding** with **practical impact** — from interpretable AI models to real-world data-driven decision systems.
+Portfolio Update Notice
+## Note
+My GitHub portfolio is currently being updated.
+I’m in the process of organizing and uploading the projects completed during my **Master’s in Data Science** at **George Washington University**.

+These repositories will soon showcase work across:
+- **Machine Learning & Deep Learning**
+- **Natural Language Processing (NLP)**
+- **Time Series Forecasting**
+- **AI-driven Applications and Research**

+Stay tuned — more projects and research updates are on the way!

 > _"Turning data into decisions, and decisions into meaningful change."_